saronic-technologies/libmedium-rs/README.md

 ### Standard features

 * `writeable`: Standard feature that enables all functions that write to sysfs.
 This includes setting pwm values and disabling sensors.
+* `sync`: Build synchronous versions of all sensors.

 ### Non standard features

 * `uom_units`: Sensor values are returned as types from the [`uom`](https://crates.io/crates/uom) crate.
 * `unrestricted_parsing`: This feature allows parsing of paths other than '/sys/class/hwmon'.
 This should only be useful for testing and debugging.
+* `async`: Build asynchronous versions of all sensors.

 ## Examples